-4 Top Nursing Trends In 2021
+4 Top Nursing Trends In 2023

 As a per diem nurse, you can be called for a same-day shift, block booking opportunities a few weeks out, or even longer contracts that include temp-to-perm and direct hire.
 Both per diem and travel nursing offer a variety of benefits and perks, including great pay, flexible scheduling options, work experience, skill enhancement, continuing education, and more.

 Traditionally, these nurses can earn higher salaries than a permanent nurse, and the pandemic has only helped bolster the pay rates for those nurses who opt to work in crisis situations.
 Many travel nursing and per diem nursing agencies, including NurseFinders, are reporting an increase in weekly pay rates.

-Taking care of our mental health is just as important as our physical health, and this could not ring more true for nurses.
-Stress, fatigue and burnout can take their toll—especially in the current pandemic—which is why mental health awareness for nurses will be a major trend in 2021.
-There are countless resources available for healthcare workers, including many that are free.
-Virtual therapy and support groups, meditation and sleep apps, journaling, exercising and gratitude planning are just a few of the topics we can expect to hear more about this year.
+Taking care of our mental health is just as important as our physical health, and this could not ring truer for nurses.
+Stress, fatigue, and burnout can take their toll, which is why mental health awareness for nurses will continue to be a trend in 2023.

-The ANA and American Nurse Foundation’s “Well-Being Initiative” provides free tools to support the mental health and resilience of nurses.
+The ANA and American Nurse Foundation’s “Well-Being Initiative” provide free tools to support the mental health and resilience of nurses.
 They have a variety of applications and resources that nurses can leverage to prioritize their mental health and well-being, including a list of free and discounted therapy options.